Table of Contents

 1961-1969

-- 1961: Robert H. Nelson, Jr. becomes the first African-American to own import franchises, representing MG and Peugeot in Chicago.
+- 1961: Robert H. Nelson, Jr. becomes the first African American to own import franchises (MG and Peugeot) in Chicago.

-- 1963: Ed Davis becomes the first African-American to receive a Big Three franchise with Chrysler-Plymouth in Detroit.
+- 1963: Ed Davis receives a Chrysler-Plymouth franchise in Detroit, the first African American to secure a Big Three franchise.

-- 1967: Al Johnson becomes the first African-American to receive a General Motors franchise with an Oldsmobile dealership in Chicago.
+- 1967: Al Johnson becomes the first African American to hold a General Motors franchise (Oldsmobile) in Chicago.

 1970s